Why Build a Studio Cyc Wall?

 A full radius is half the diameter of a circle.
 A radius on a cyclorama then is ¼ of a circle to cover the horizontal distance from floor to wall, or vertical distance, from wall to wall in the corners.
 Radius

 The goal is to hide the right angle intersections from wall to floor, wall to wall, and possibly wall to ceiling, with a top radius.
-All radius joints need to be as smooth as possible, with no visible seams, just like the inside of our egg.
+All radius joints need to be as smooth as possible, with no visible seams, just like the inside of our egg (cyc wall).

 How much radius will you need?
 The size of the subject will determine some of this decision.
 The radius key is – the larger the curve of the radius – the greater the achievable distance from the subject, and the more cyclorama background you can have in the FOV without seeing the radius.
 Larger = smoother transition.

-If someone says you can light a radius enough to hide it.
+If someone says you can light a radius enough to hide a shadow line.
 Forget about it.
 Unless you plan to shoot on 100% white all the time ignore this distracting idea, and take the time to build it right, so you can focus on lighting the subject, and not fight with the background, or add extra post-production costs.

 01 Pre-fabricated Fiberglass